sahilrajput03/my_bin/notes/LinuxWalthroughOfPopOS.md

 ## Tip

+- Use win+v to see notifications in popos, yo!
 - Use `super+g` to toggle floating mode.
 - Get size of current folder via `du -sh` or use `du -sh someFileOrSomeFolder`.
 Yikes!!
 - What is suspend?
 Ans: Basically its super ultra low power mode, read more @ https://tinyurl.com/haas2et5 , and really really recommended for linux.* Meaning of -h flag: